Do you really need to buy a new apartment? Here's what you don't know (yet)

 Fewer negotiation margins

-A limited choice of location
+A choice of location that is often limited

-🆚 New or old: a comparative table
+New or old: a comparative table

 Before you start, it is useful to visualize at a glance the main differences between these two types of real estate purchases.
 Cost, guarantees, work, taxation: each criterion can weigh heavily in the balance depending on your project.